omer-faruq/smartdeck.koplugin/README.md

 Select a word or phrase from the book (via the highlight menu) or from the dictionary popup, and SmartDeck will store the card into an SQLite database.
-When an internet connection is available, the plugin will use an OpenAI-compatible AI provider to enrich every card with:
+When an internet connection is available, the plugin will use an AI provider to enrich every card with:

 * Pronunciation / phonetics
 * Word type (part of speech)